smbwain/signed/README.md

 > Important!!!
 >
-> Urls signed by version 1.x.x of this library are not be valid with 2.x.x
+> Urls signed by version 1.x.x of this library are not valid with 2.x.x

 How to use
 ===========